 In the fall of 1981, the Lord wonderfully orchestrated the purchase of property with one building: a large construction shop, almost completely buried by blackberry vines and brush.
 After much hard work by the now flourishing body, the first service at 2350 SE Territorial Rd. was held on September 12, 1982.
 The church grew 50% in the first two months after moving in.
 That building is now building 1, the Next Gen headquarters.

 Jack and Linda left in August 1985 to plant another Foursquare Church in Florida, and Jim and Connie Kingsbury became senior pastors.
 They served until 1988, when they left to serve as missionaries in the Middle East.
 Building 2 was built, and adjoining property was purchased.

-When Ron and Annette Swor became our pastors in September 1988, there were about 180 people in the congregation, one custodian, one part-time children’s director, one volunteer secretary, and two buildings on the church grounds.
+When Ron, along with Annette, Swor became our pastor in September 1988, there were about 180 people in the congregation, one custodian, one part-time children’s director, one volunteer secretary, and two buildings on the church grounds.
 The rest, as they say, is history.
 After adding services, staff, modular buildings, and adjoining properties, the need to build a new sanctuary became apparent.
 After a years-long process, Building A, the Main Sanctuary, was complete, and we moved in October of 2001.